 - Vintage—Set the vintage year that is shown in the info button in the data browser.

-- Weight—An additional parameter for when Summary Type is Average that defines which field to use to get the weighted sum.
-When Average is not selected as the Summary Type, None will automatically be selected for Weight and vice versa.
 You can also switch to Table view at the top and configure variables in the table.
-To reduce the number of steps needed to configure, it can be useful to first edit the properties common to multiple variables, and then individually edit the Display Name for each variable in the table.
-You can click inside any cell in the table and edit the value or select a different value in the drop-down list.
+To reduce the number of steps needed to configure, you can edit the properties common to multiple variables and individually edit the Display Name text for each variable in the table.
+Click any cell in the table to edit the value or select a different value in the drop-down list.

 - Change layer type—Change the layer type.
-For example, you may have setup a data source using the Polygon layer option, but now want to change it to a Standard geography layer by specifying the Geographic boundary level and Geography ID field.
+For example, if you set up a data source using the Polygon layer option, you can change it to a Standard geography layer by specifying the Geographic boundary level setting and Geography ID field.

-- If you use an imported file as the data source, you must also share your project.
+- If you use an imported file as the data source, you must also share the project.

 - If you use an existing layer as the data source, you must also share the layer.

 - Remove—Permanently remove the custom data layer.
-To use the custom data layer again, you will need to add it using the Custom Data Setup workflow.
+To use the custom data layer again, you must add it using the Custom Data Setup workflow.

-Editing the category variables or changing the layer type may cause issues for any items you created using the variables—for example, custom infographic templates, custom reports, etc.
+Editing the category variables or changing the layer type may cause issues for any items you created using the variables—for example, custom infographic templates, custom reports, and so on.